avanzosc/odoo-addons/hr_calendar_zone/README.rst

 ================

 * This module adds employee and zone to attendances calendar.
-It also creates a menu entry for manage the attendances.
+It also creates a menu entry for manage the working hours.

 Credits